Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/3-debugging-vitis.md

 # Debugging Standalone Applications with the Vitis Software Platform

-Although a simple "Hello World" application doesn't require much debugging, this chapter demonstrate the debugging setup and procedure in the Vitis IDE in [Example 3](#example-3-debugging-standalone-software-using-the-vitis-software-platform).
+Although a simple "Hello World" application does not require much debugging, this chapter demonstrates the debugging setup and procedure in the Vitis IDE in [Example 3](#example-3-debugging-standalone-software-using-the-vitis-software-platform).

 The Vitis software platform debugger provides the following debug capabilities: